 22nd November 2016

 As I haven’t been anywhere yet, I’ll leave you with a diary of my flight to South Africa with Emirates airline.
-There’s a connect flight so this bit will just be applicable to England to Dubai, we’ll do Dubai to South Africa after.
+There’s a connect flight so this bit will just be applicable to England to Dubai, we’ll do Dubai to South Africa after… maybe.

 Firstly, the food was disappointing given that Emirates are voted the no.1 airline in the world but I did enjoy this weird plastic spoon which was tiny but long.

-I couldn’t figure out what it was for at first as there was also a metal teaspoon provided but I figured it must have been the walking stick prop for Moses’ divided sea of boobs they made out of cheesecake.
+I couldn’t figure out what it was for at first as there was also a metal teaspoon provided but I figured it must have been the walking stick prop for Moses’ divided mammary sea they made out of cheesecake.

 I really am having a great time on the aeroplane.
 I went to the toilet (brief toilet door review: difficult to operate in the dark – couldn’t tell where the handle was.
 Old man standing nearby helped me.
-Turned out there isn’t a handle, it’s a foldy slidy door.
-Old man must have had previous experience with the door) where I took a photo of my face, came back and noticed that someone was lying across some seats.
+Turned out there isn’t a handle, it’s a folding/sliding door.
+Old man must have had previous experience with the door) where I took a photo of my face then came back and noticed that someone was lying across some seats.
 Turns out the arm rests can be folded up so I’ve now gone from this:

-I also have Laura Brant to thank for this as she strategically helped me choose my seat based on the theory that because the end seat of my row was already reserved, if I reserved the window seat, it was unlikely anyone would choose the middle seat so there’d be more room, thus resulting in bonus comfort for both parties.
-Alas, my neighbour moved earlier in the flight due to a technical issue with her telly; the whole row is mine.
+I also have my good friend Laura Brant to thank for this as she helped me to strategically choose my seat.
+Based on the theory that because the end seat of my row was already reserved: if I reserved the window seat, it was unlikely anyone would choose the middle seat and therefore there was chance of an empty middle seat, thus resulting in potential bonus comfort for both confirmed parties.
+Rejoice, my neighbour moved earlier in the flight due to a technical issue with her telly; the whole row is mine.

-After a nice snooze in my makeshift bed, I awaken a new person.
+After a nice snooze in my improvised bed, I awaken in Dubai, a new person.
 I am a disorientated mole, crawling out of the ground into a planetarium:

 They’re even playing Starman by David Bowie.
 AGAIN, might I add… I welcomed it whilst preparing to take off but you don’t just recycle it on the way out as well.
 I know it’s relevant to the ceiling stars but why play it on the way in if you’re gunna do this?
 Poor playlist organisation.
 I expect better, there are loads of songs.